buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Code format

 For codes, only characters, numbers, underscore, dot, and dash are allowed (a-z, A-Z, 0-9, "_", ".", "-").
 Codes are not case-sensitive.
-Some examples of valid codes are:
-  - bs-agri
-  - apple
-  - one.X

-Some examples of invalid codes are:
-  - ДДb    (only characters a-z and A-Z allowed)
+Some examples of valid codes are: "bs-agri", "apple", "one.X".
+Some examples of invalid codes are: "my test" (whitespace not allowed), "ДДb$%" (only characters a-z and A-Z allowed, not %, $, or Д).
-  - ab$    ($ not allowed)
-  - test-% (% not allowed)

 ### Classification types